DNS Park: Set up G Suite MX records

 - Enter @ in the Mail Domain field.

-- Enter 3600 in the TTL field.
+- Leave the default value of 3600 in the TTL (time to live) field.

-- Enter 1 in the Order field.
+- Enter a priority of 1 in the Order field.

-- Enter ASPMX.L.GOOGLE.COM in the Mail Server field.
+- Enter ASPMX.L.GOOGLE.COM. in the Mail Server field.

-- Click Update.
+- Click Update All.

-- Repeat Steps 5 - 10, entering the remaining values (MX Server Address) from the table above, and setting the Priority values respectively in the Order field.
+- Repeat Steps 1 - 6, entering the remaining values (MX Server Address) from the table above, and setting the Priority values respectively in the Order field.

-Skip this step if you've already verified by another method (like TXT record, HTML file, or meta tag).
-This MX record verifies your domain.
+Skip this step if you already verified by another method (such as TXT record, HTML file, or meta tag).